wagtail-nest/wagtail-ab-testing/README.md

 The goal is defined by a destination page and and event type.
 For example, if the A/B test needs to measure how a change on the page affects the number of users who go on to submit a "Contact us" form, then the 'destination page' would be the "Contact us" page and the 'event type' would be "Submit form".

 Out of the box, the only 'event type' that Wagtail A/B testing supports is visiting the destination page.
-If you need to measure something else (such as submitting a form, purchasing someting, or just clicking a link), you can implement a custom 'event type'.
+If you need to measure something else (such as submitting a form, purchasing something, or just clicking a link), you can implement a custom 'event type'.

 ### Implementing a custom goal event type